Genivia/ugrep/README.md

 initial running time for DFA construction.
 The resulting DFAs still yield significant speedups to search large files.

 **ugrep** is portable and compiles with MSVC++ to run on Windows.
+Binaries are available for Linux, Mac and Windows.

 **ugrep** is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source code and does not include any GNU or BSD grep open source code or algorithms.
-**ugrep** is built entirely on the RE/flex open source library and Rich Salz' free and open wildmat source code for glob matching with options `--include` and `--exclude`.
+**ugrep** is built entirely on the RE/flex open source library and a modified version of Rich Salz' free and open wildmat source code for gitignore-compatible glob matching with options `--include` and `--exclude`.

 **ugrep** is evolving and more features will be added.
 You can help!
 We love your feedback (issues) and contributions (pull requests) ❤️